 Art and a connection to animals have been constants throughout my life, but fifteen years ago while bedridden and sick from chemotherapy I was compelled to bring them to the forefront.
-I co-founded a small animal advocacy organization, stumbled into the ugly world of industrial animal agriculture, and immediately began conducting investigations to understand what I was seeing.
-Exposing the extent of the horrors animals trapped in the system endure became my life's work.
+I co-founded a small animal advocacy organization, stumbled into the ugly world of animal agriculture, and immediately began conducting investigations to understand what I was seeing.

-While my investigative footage was largely successful in reaching Canadians, change wasn't coming soon enough for the animals.
-What I realized was that the very people who would empathize with the animals' suffering and take action were turning away from the graphic evidence before absorbing the message.
-I wondered if art, with its ability to be softer but equally as effective, could be the way to reach this group.
-I tentatively began releasing my paintings three years ago and the response has been heartening.
+While the investigative footage received a surprising amount of exposure in the national media, I realized that the very people who would empathize with the animals' suffering and take action were often turning away from the graphic evidence before absorbing the message.
+I wondered if art, with its ability to be softer but equally as effective, could be the way to reach a larger audience.
+I tentatively began releasing my paintings in 2015 and the response has been heartening.

-All of my work—investigative and artistic—seeks to challenge our basic beliefs about farmed animals and foster a sense of compassion for all animals.
+All of my work—investigative and artistic—seeks to challenge our basic beliefs about farmed animals and foster a sense of justice for all animals.